mbwong/mbwong.github.com/_posts/2013-05-12-thoughts-on-marriage.md

 4. Personal traits contribute to the utility gain from a marriage.
 These include alignment of goals, open-mindedness, flexibility, willingness and ability to communicate.
 These attributes are important to the success of a marriage.
 A stable marriage require both the capacity and the determination to continually improve along these dimensions.

 While (1) and (2) are strong economic reasons to get married, I find (3) much weaker.
 The danger is that the loving feeling is likely to dissipate over time.
-There is a risk of becoming stuck in an undesirable contract.
-After all, divorce is very costly, especially with kids around.
+There is a significant risk of becoming stuck in an undesirable contract.
+Divorce is very costly, especially with kids around.

 It is best to get married when the long-term utility gain is very high.
 It rarely makes sense to get married if you don't want to have kids or you don't significantly help each other achieve goals.